Most of the longer sequences were told first hand, written down and re-writtern as third person so this is very in much Doug's own voice.

 Doug knocked at HP's door, who were in the instrument business at the time.
 They were nice and offered him a job as they liked the patents.
 Both Mr. Hewlett and Mr. Packard interviewed him.
 He asked if they planned to get in to computers.
 The head of research said "gee Doug, not a chance".

 He settled on a research position at Stanford Research Institute, now SRI International, in 1957.

 SRI had a project with Bank of America to build a computer to process cheques or something - it was called ERMA.
 All vacuum tubes.
 So he knew that they had been doing this for a while and he interviewed them.
 He got hired.
 But maybe only because the guy who interviewed him, a Danish guy by the name of Torben Meisling, had been a couple of years ahead of Doug at Berkeley.
 He got hired on the basis of his patents.
 Torben warned him not to talk about the computer stuff.

 It was time to bide time and build a position.

 Doug got in involved with Hewitt Crane.
 He had a project going where he invented- according to Doug it was ingenious -it was all magnetic materials, they were little ferrite little things with multiple apertures (MAD's ).
 It was a fair amount of work and various parties were interested.
 Doug invented new things and got more patents.

-But all the time he kept thinking ahead how I could do what I wanted to do.
+But all the time he kept thinking ahead how could he do what he wanted to do...